Marinko Čavara: President of the Federation of Bosnia and Herzegovina (2015–2023)

+Sanctions

 On 6 June 2022, Čavara was added by the United States Department of the Treasury to the Specially Designated Nationals and Blocked Persons List of individuals whose assets are blocked and U.S. persons are generally prohibited from dealing with them. Čavara was designated under Executive Order 14033, which targets persons who threaten the stability of the Western Balkans region through corruption, criminal activity, and other destabilizing behavior.
 The designation states that:

 "Čavara’s refusal to nominate judges to fill vacancies in the Federal Constitutional Court has blocked the function of the Court’s Vital National Interest panel, a body of the Federal Constitutional Court judges created by 2002 amendments to the Federal Constitution by the High Representative for Bosnia and Herzegovina that is intended to address key issues raised by delegates in the Federal House of Peoples.
 This has prevented key reforms and hindered democratic processes or institutions.
 Such failures in governance impact the well-being, prosperity, and rights of citizens across the Federation of Bosnia and Herzegovina."